ellenrapps/Novel-Bitcoin-Payment-Service-/README.md

 **Project Status: Ongoing**

-If you find this project beneficial to the bitcoin community, please support this project.
+If you find this project beneficial to the Bitcoin Community, please support this project.

 Ellen Red
 Project Lead/Lead Developer